cjunwchen/installokd311/README.md

 ![](https://github.com/cjunwchen/installokd311/blob/master/images/dnsad.png)

 Take note, a wildcard DNS record would need for external to access apps, the DNS record should be point to IP address of node.
-In this installation, \*.apps.f5se.io CNAME to app.apps.f5se.io, and it points to all three node IP.
+In this installation, \*.apps.f5se.io is CNAME to app.apps.f5se.io, and app.apps.f5se.io it points to all three node IP.

 # 3. Prepare Centos on master and all other nodes